Share911/meteor-cordova-android-aws-examples/README.md

 Using ECR, we can store a pre-configured docker image that will be used for our mobile build.

 In addition to the 2 services above, we will utilize [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) to keep our sensitive informations.
-For example, in order to pull from a private git repository, we will use a private key that's stored within Secrets Manager.
+For example, in order to pull from a private git repository, we will use a deploy key that's stored within Secrets Manager.

-With these three services, we can build a Meteor Android app easily and even setup a continous integration.

 ## Examples